cloudera-labs/hms-mirror/strategy_docs/storage_migration.md

 Consider the combination of the settings for `-smn`, and `-wd` or `-ewd` carefully.
 For protocols like Ozone, the path AFTER the namespace defines the Ozone Volume.
 If you have different encryption needs between *MANAGED* and *EXTERNAL* datasets, the second path element, which establishes the _bucket_, could be an essential distinction that enables this requirement.

+### Cleanup

+After you've run `hms-mirror` for STORAGE_MIGRATION, by either `-e` or _manually_, you'll be left with some artifact tables.
+These are the original tables that were renamed to make room for the new table definitions at the new locations.
+Each database report will contain a file called `<db_name>_LEFT_CleanUp_execute.sql`.
+This `sql` file contains the `DROP TABLE` commands needed to cleanup these artifacts.
+Check your work before running this!!!

 ### Required Command-Line Elements

 #### `-smn|--storage-migration-namespace`